-Sharing tips on how to make and whisk a bowl of pure matcha green tea.
-(With a video tutorial included!)
+Learn how to whisk a bowl of pure matcha green tea!
+Sharing my easy tips with a video tutorial included.

 Whisking a bowl of pure matcha tea is a wonderful way to start the morning.

 It took me a little while to get the hang of the whisking motion, but with a few simple tips and some practice, you will have a frothy bowl of green tea goodness in no time.

 Tools You'll Need

 Preparing ceremonial matcha is quick and easy – just 5 minutes.
 You will need three simple tools:

 - Bamboo whisk (called a chasen)

 - Teaspoon or measuring scoop (called a chashaku)